Tune Stories!

 2. Cider Press / Immortal Rhubarb / Pending Doom / Whiskey Rock

 Cider Press is one of the most concise Irish-style tunes that I have written.
 The repetitive themes are broken up by carefully placed ‘D’ notes and ‘E’ notes whose presence alternates depending on which repeat or section is being played.
 I thought this would be a great one for a DADGAD guitar melody and you can hear Bethany Waickman’s beautiful interpretation at the beginning of this track.
 The Cider Press refers to that time when there was an apple tree in the yard where I was renting a room in Louisville, Colorado.
 (That old house and the apple tree have since been knocked down for a gas station.)
 As a homebrewer, I have made may ales, as well as ciders.
 Only one time did I rent a cider press from a homebrew store to make 5 gallons from scratch.
-The final product was absolutely fantastic and delicious - this tune serves as a cautionary that the amount of work may not be worth it on such a small scale.
+The final product was absolutely fantastic and delicious - this tune serves as a cautionary tale that the amount of work may not be worth it on such a small scale.

 Immortal Rhubarb refers to a rhubarb plant that was sent through the mail by Joy’s family from Germany.
 It traveled across an ocean, went through customs, and it still lives in Washington state.
 Its babies have been in many rhubarb pies.